Akangkha/Akangkha/README.md

 -------Fresher in KIIT DU , CSE -------
 I am a passinate web developer hunting down projects whenever I get the opportunity! ⚔️
 - 🔭 I’m currently working on ...google search engine clone and also gaining insights of AWS
+- 👩🏻‍💻 I’m looking to collaborate on ...Web application related projects
 - ✒️ Fun fact: ...
 Always trusting my intuition
-- ☕ Feel Free ... to  reach out to me if you have any sort of recommendations  !
+- ☕ Feel Free: ... to  reach out to me if you have any sort of recommendations  !
 We will definitely discuss that over a cup of coffee
-- 👩🏻‍💻 I’m looking to collaborate on ...Web application related projects

 <!-- - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...